hexbatch/apple-core/v1/docs/layers/g-trading-layers/contracts.md

 Subscriptions can be set or edited to be expired after N time, by either the buyer or user.
 The buyer can choose to set an earlier date.

+Subscriptions can have a different value, different time until expiring, for the first offer

 ### Penalties

 A contract can have penalties for early cancellation by either party.
 If a marketplace job and offer and sell cannot be created immediately, then the contract cannot be cancelled